altera-fpga/hls-samples/Tutorials/Tools/dynamic_profiler/README.md

     Instructions on installing, configure and opening the Intel® VTune™ Profiler can be found in the [Intel® VTune™ Profiler User Guide](https://software.intel.com/content/www/us/en/develop/documentation/vtune-help/top/installation.html).
 Further instructions on setting up the Dynamic Profiler via the CPU/FPGA Interaction View can be found in the [CPU/FPGA Interaction Analysis](https://software.intel.com/content/www/us/en/develop/documentation/vtune-help/top/analyze-performance/accelerators-group/cpu-fpga-interaction-analysis-preview.html) section of the Intel® VTune™ Profiler User Guide.
 To extract device performance counter data, please ensure the source for the FPGA profiling data is set to "AOCL Profiler".

 2. Run the design from the command line using the Profiler Runtime Wrapper.
-  The Profiler Runtime Wrapper comes as part of the Intel® oneAPI DPC++/C++ Compiler and can be run as follows:
+  The Profiler Runtime Wrapper comes as part of the HLS IP Gen Compiler and can be run as follows:
    ```
    aocl profile <executable>
    ```
-   More details and options can be found in the "[Invoke the Profiler Runtime Wrapper to Obtain Profiling Data](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide/top/analyze-your-design/analyze-the-fpga-image/intel-fpga-dynamic-profiler-for-dpc/obtain-profiling-data-during-runtime/invk-prof-rt-wrpr.html)" section of the oneAPI FPGA Optimization Guide.
+   More details and options can be found in the "[Invoke the Profiler Runtime Wrapper to Obtain Profiling Data](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide/top/analyze-your-design/analyze-the-fpga-image/intel-fpga-dynamic-profiler-for-dpc/obtain-profiling-data-during-runtime/invk-prof-rt-wrpr.html)" section of the HLS IP Gen Handbook.

     Upon execution completion, a `profile.json` file will have been generated.
 This file contains all of the data collected by the Dynamic Profiler.
 It can either be viewed manually or imported into the Intel® VTune™ Profiler, as explained in [Import Results and Traces into VTune Profiler GUI](https://www.intel.com/content/www/us/en/develop/documentation/vtune-help/top/analyze-performance/manage-result-files/importing-results-to-gui.html).